 As a leader in RF regulatory compliance testing, Keystone Compliance recognizes the requirements needed for wireless radio manufacturers.
 Meeting the ETSI, FCC, and other wireless testing specifications can be challenging.
 Not only do we understand the challenges, but we help guide companies through the process.
-Keystone Compliance actively engages in the TCB Council, ANSI C63 Main Committee, and ANSI C63 wireless working groups.

 Request a quote to receive expert wireless testing services tailored to your specific needs.
 Contact us to discuss your product and how we can assist you in achieving RF regulatory compliance certifications.

 Summary of ETSI EN 300 086 Wireless Testing Information

 ETSI EN 300 086 covers technical requirements for radio transmitters and receivers used in stations in the Private Mobile Radio (PMR) service.

 The equipment comprises a transmitter and associated modulator and/or a receiver and associated demodulator.
 There are a few types of equipment covered by this ETSI EN standard:

 - Base station – equipment fitted with an antenna connector, intended for use in a fixed location.